adsweet/Phylogenetics_Lab/Lab3/README.md

 Now, at the top of the page, there are a series of drop-down menus.
 On the drop-down menu labeled “Send to,” select “File” and on the pulldown menu labeled Format, select “FASTA.”
 Sort the sequences by “Default order.”
 This will save the selected sequences to a single FASTA file.
 Open that file in a text editor to verify it is correct.

 If you’re interested in finding all available data for a particular species (or higher-level taxon), it’s most efficient to search GenBank with the “Taxonomy” tools.
-In the pull-down menu left of the search bar, select “Taxonomy” and search for “Zenaida macroura.”
+In the pull-down menu left of the search bar, select “Taxonomy” and search for “Columba livia."

 <img src="https://github.com/adsweet/Phylogenetics_Lab/blob/main/Images/zmac3.png" width=50% height=50%>

 Click the link for that species.
 On the right-hand side of the screen, you will see a table called “Entrez records.”
-This table lists the different NCBI databases and the number of links that exist for “Zenaida macroura.”
+This table lists the different NCBI databases and the number of links that exist for “Columba livia.”
 Clicking on the numbers will take you to a page with links to those data.

 :white_check_mark: __6.
-How many genomes are available for _Zenaida macroura_?__
+What is the command name for _Columba livia_?__

 :white_check_mark: __7.
+How many genomes are available for _Columba livia_?__

-How many nucleotide seqences are available for _Zenaida macroura_?__
+:white_check_mark: __8.
+How many nucleotide seqences are available for _Columba livia_?__